Skip to content

 For instructions about how to restrict a key to one or more IP addresses, see how to limit secret or restricted keys to a list or range of IP addresses.

-If you identify a secret key leak, such as accidentally publishing it to GitHub, immediately roll the key from Stripe Dashboard and replace your integration with the new key.
-If you detect abnormal behaviors without confirming that the API key is leaked, we recommended that you roll the API keys proactively while investigating the root cause in parallel.
+If you identify a compromised secret API key, such as an accidental publication to GitHub, immediately rotate the key in the Stripe Dashboard and replace the old key in your integration.
+If you detect abnormal behaviors without confirming that the API key is compromised, we recommended that you rotate the API keys proactively while investigating the root cause in parallel.

-If Stripe detects that a live mode secret API key has been exposed, we notify you immediately and request that you roll the key.
-You must act promptly to reduce potential damages and financial losses caused by unauthorized use of the leaked key.
-Depending on the imposed risk and activity on the account, we might decide to roll the key on your behalf.
+If Stripe detects an exposed secret API key, we notify you immediately and request that you rotate the key.
+You must act promptly to reduce potential damages and financial losses caused by unauthorized use of the compromised key until you deactivate it.
+In some cases, we might deactivate the key proactively.
 In this case, we notify you about any actions we take.

-Stripe doesn’t guarantee that we detect all leaked keys.
-You’re responsible for following the best practices to prevent potential key leaks and making sure your integration with Stripe is secure.
+Stripe doesn’t guarantee that we detect all compromised keys.
+You’re responsible for following these best practices to prevent compromised keys and making sure your integration with Stripe is secure.

 Was this page helpful?